dirtsimple/mantle/README.md

 ### Requirements and Installation

-To run Mantle, you'll need git, docker, [jq](https://stedolan.github.io/jq/) 1.5+, and [docker-compose](https://docs.docker.com/compose/), on a machine with bash 4.  ([direnv](https://direnv.net/) is also highly recommended, but not strictly required: without it, you'll need to manually source the `.envrc` in your project directory to be able to access the `doco` and `dk` tools, among others.)
+To run Mantle, you'll need git, docker, [jq](https://stedolan.github.io/jq/) 1.5+, and [docker-compose](https://docs.docker.com/compose/), on a machine with bash 4.4.  ([direnv](https://direnv.net/) is also highly recommended, but not strictly required: without it, you'll need to manually source the `.envrc` in your project directory to be able to access the `doco` and `dk` tools, among others.)
+You will also need a tool for YAML to JSON conversion, such as [this one](https://github.com/bronze1man/yaml2json), PyYAML, or [yaml2json.php](https://packagist.org/packages/dirtsimple/yaml2json).

 To begin using it, simply: